Metal Additive Manufacturing

 It’s these kinds of components where metal printing delivers the greatest benefit, providing the capability to create any geometric shape.
 Products which will only be made for a short time or in low numbers, where there’s great geometric complexity, those which are extremely small and precise and prototypes and molds all could use metal additive manufacturing rather than conventional means to achieve a far better end result.

-Examples of Industrial Use
+What are Examples of Industrial Use?

 Although additive manufacturing is seen as a relatively new technology, it has been around for several decades and is already in widespread use across a number of different industries.